Open-UAV/Firmware/README.md

-NSF Student Competition SITL Gazebo test environment
+NSF Student Competition flight stack firmware and simulation stack based off of http://px4.io, http://www.ros.org/, and http://gazebosim.org

 To install on a fresh Ubuntu VM, open a terminal and go through the following steps.